PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 Documentation: How-to use `Sphinx-Needs NeedTable`_.

-.. example : : How-to use a NeedTable.
+.. example:: How-to use a NeedTable.

    .. needtable:: List of software requirements
       :types: sw_req